dedis/popstellar/docs/protocol.md

 * `0`-valued answers (i.e., no error, no return value)
 * catchup answers, which contain a list of messages
+* getMessagesById answers which contain the mapping: channel_id -> list of messages, empty mapping to ack a Heartbeat
 * error-valued answers, further detailed in the next section.

 <details>